How To Edit Your WordPress User Profile

 14 – Update Profile

-- WordPress only requires an e-mail address and a nickname in the User Profile section.
+- WordPress only requires an e-mail address and a nickname in your User Profile section.

-- Your email address is never sent to any other site (including WordPress) and it is never displayed on your site (unless you publish it, or use a particular WordPress theme that has been encoded to display the email address).
+- Your email address is never sent to any other site (including WordPress) and it is never shown on your website (unless you specifically choose to display it, or use a particular WP theme that displays your email address).

-- Only registered users of your blog have access to the email address you provide.
+- Only registered users of your site can access the e-mail address you have entered.

 - Each user’s email address must be unique.